 Key transitional risks Drivers Potential impact Response to risk Related metrics Cost of response to risk and targets on improved Strong relationship with delivery stakeholders, to make sure they environmental partners to deliver low carbon reflect the things that matter policies. solutions as seen through our most to them and that they Changing historic and ongoing commitment represent the best value for our Government to reducing the capital carbon in region. tax income our assets.
 For those customers who are may lead to a Regular engagement with the UK struggling to pay we have a wide focus on Government, regulators and range of support available, in the carbon as a other stakeholders to shape year we have helped 389,371 mechanism to policy outcomes. customers through a £136.9 raise tax million support package.
-We will income. continue to provide such support Investment levels Higher levels of Increase to how much Taking affordability into account, The most relevant into the future. required investment customers will have to pay, as part of the planning and Ofwat PCLs for this Short, medium and long required to with has the potential to affect investment process - through key risk are: Following consultation with our term meet more affordability for those struggling customer consultation and Abstraction customers and other key stringent financially. macroeconomic incentive stakeholders, our PR24 Business environmental analysis. mechanism Plan contains proposed standards, Assisting the most-vulnerable Bathing waters investments - in relation to Net improve customers, through a range of attaining excellent Zero - of £152 million in AMP8. resilience packages. status The LTDS contains proposed adapt to Carefully planning investments, Smart metering investments over the longer climate change to deliver optimum outcomes, delivery term.
+We will income. continue to provide such support Investment levels Higher levels of Higher levels of Increase to how much Taking affordability into account, The most relevant into the future. required investment customers will have to pay, as part of the planning and Ofwat PCLs for this Short, medium and long required to with has the potential to affect investment process - through key risk are: Following consultation with our term meet more affordability for those struggling customer consultation and Abstraction customers and other key stringent financially. macroeconomic incentive stakeholders, our PR24 Business environmental analysis. mechanism Plan contains proposed standards, Assisting the most-vulnerable Bathing waters investments - in relation to Net improve customers, through a range of attaining excellent Zero - of £152 million in AMP8. resilience packages. status The LTDS contains proposed adapt to Carefully planning investments, Smart metering investments over the longer climate change to doliver entire cutoement +0.00

-Key transitional risks Drivers Potential impact Response to risk Related metrics Cost of response to risk and targets and meet long while keeping costs to a Internal This reflects the wider societal term targets minimum. interconnector priorities and identification of The current delivery the need to invest in the regulatory Partnership environment for long-term model means working prosperity. that such Priority services investment will register ultimately be Value for money funded through customer bills.
-Nitrous Oxide Emissions Uncertainty Potential increase in reported The historic mechanism for The most relevant Our PR24 business plan contains Short, medium and long over the Nitrous Oxide emissions resulting calculating Nitrous Oxide Ofwat PCL for this £17m of proposed enhancement term emissions in an increase in overall reported emissions from waste water key risk is: investments, in various Nitrous factor for CO2e emissions. treatment is under review in the Operational Oxide reduction approaches.
-This Nitrous Oxide UK and internationally. carbon investment will reduce emissions emissions Monitoring is underway in and provide valuable learnings Anglian Water and the wider UK that can be applied to our various water sector to understand the sites, such that reductions can be robustness of the current achieved in the most cost- emissions calculation effective way.
+Osprey Holdco Limited Strategic report (continued) for the year ended 31 March 2024 d (continued) .
+March 2024 Key transitional risks Drivers Potential impact Response to risk Related metrics and targets Cost of response to risk and meet long while keeping costs to a Internal This reflects the wider societal term targets minimum. interconnector priorities and identification of The current delivery the need to invest in the regulatory Partnership environment for long-term model means working prosperity. that such Priority services investment will register

+Icgister ultimately be Value for money funded through customer bills.
+Nitrous Oxide Emissions Uncertainty Uncertainty Potential increase in reported The historic mechanism for The most relevant Our PR24 business plan contains Short, medium and long over the over the Nitrous Oxide emissions resulting calculating Nitrous Oxide Ofwat PCL for this £17m of proposed enhancement term emissions in an increase in overall reported emissions from waste water key risk is: investments, in various Nitrous factor for CO2e emissions. treatment is under review in the Operational Oxide reduction approaches.
+This Nitrous Oxide UK and internationally. carbon investment will reduce emissions emissions.
+Monitoring is underway in and provide valuable learnings Anglian Water and the wider UK that can be applied to our various water sector to understand the sites, such that reductions can be robustness of the current achieved in the most cost- emissions calculation effective way.
 If the Nitrous Oxide methodology.
 Following the emissions factor increases, the completion of this research, a investment improves in tonnes